Kitware/SMTK/doc/userguide-attribute.rst

 and edit simulation data.
-Using standard windows components (buttons, text boxes, selection lists, etc.), users can enter all of the detailed data needed to generate a desired simulation input.
+Using standard windows components (buttons, text boxes, selection lists, etc.), users can enter all of the detailed data needed to specify a desired simulation.
-The user-interface panels are automatically produced by SMTK at runtime, based on the XML file(s) provided to the system.
+These user-interface panels are automatically produced by SMTK at runtime, based on the XML file(s) provided to the system.

 3. An API for accessing the simulation data produced by end users.
-Once an end-user has completed specifying the simulation data, simulation-specific software can be used to traverse that data and generate the simulation input files.
+Once an end-user has completed specifying the simulation, application software can be used to traverse that data and generate the simulation input files.
 The native SMTK API is C++, and python bindings are also included.
-In practice, python scripts are typically used to access the simulation data and generate the simulation input files, since no compiling is required.
+In practice, python scripts are typically used to access the simulation data and generate the simulation input files.

 .. system reads in a set of *definitions* specifying the data that
 .. are relevant to each application.